creationix/howtonode.org/articles/express-mongodb.markdown

 There is a discrete set of operations (or things we want to achieve) that fall within the scope of this article they are (in the order that we will tackle them):

- * Show an individual article and its' comments.
+1. Create a new article.
- * Create a new article.
+2. Show the list of all the articles.
- * Show the list of all the articles.
+3. Show an individual article and its' comments.
- * Comment on an article
+4. Comment on an article

 Now that we know what we're trying to achieve lets try and achieve that goal in a step-by-step fashion.